xiix0/scam/README.md

-Time to be aggressive.
-Go after a tattooed Virgo.
+Let me put it this way: today is going to be a learning experience.